Motorbike Leg Injury Payouts

 The motorcyclist’s injuries were caused when the motorcyclist was propelled from his motorbike due to the force of the collision.
 Liability for the motorbike claim was admitted subject to an allegation of contributory negligence against the motorbike rider as he was overtaking a stationary line of motor vehicles that overlapped a junction.

-The main injury was a fracture to his left leg.
+The main injury was a fracture of his left leg.
 The motorcyclist remained in hospital for some 12 weeks and required domestic care in his home and out and about for approximately 18 weeks following discharge.
-His broken leg was in plaster for around 8 weeks and was accompanied by soft tissue injury.
+His broken leg was in plaster for around 8 weeks and was accompanied by a soft tissue injury.
 The accident solicitors were informed that around 8 months after the motorbike injury was sustained he complained of considerable pain in his left ankle and knee and he was referred for physiotherapy treatment which lasted for several months.
 Headaches were a constant complaint and difficulty sleeping was also reported.
 Some 18 months after the motorbike injuries were sustained, the motorcyclist returned to work on light duties and eventually increased to full pre-motorbike injury work within 24 months of the motorbike accident claim.

 The motorbike injury sustained in the accident was awarded the total sum of £16,000 due to the fracture of his right leg and various lacerations, scrapes and scratches.
-In addition the motorbike injury meant that he was also claimed compensation for loss of earnings for 18 weeks until he was able to return to work on light duties.
+In addition, the motorbike injury meant that he was also claimed compensation for loss of earnings for 18 weeks until he was able to return to work on light duties.
 Compensation was also obtained by his motorbike accident solicitors for the gratuitous care he received from his wife and mother who took turns to look after and care for him whilst he was recovering at the minimum wage hourly rate.
 Other expenses and losses were recovered in respect of the write-off value of his motorbike less salvage, insurance excess and various medical costs.

 Make a Leg Injury Claim